mjhasbach/all-colors/readme.md

     console.log(colors.ideaColorThemes.tauCeti); //[ '#295622', '#bbbbbb', '#333333', ... ]

-Every color palette array from every site will be created in the `colors.<sitename>.<palette name>` namespace.
+Every color palette array from every site will be created in the `colors.<site name>.<palette name>` namespace.

 ### RequireJS